 Serving Our Community

 At Alaska Marine Lines, we believe in giving back to the communities where we do business.
-We have proudly served our home state and its residents by providing assistance in emergencies and meeting unique requests such as delivering a ceremonial totem pole to a Tlingit village or building supplies to construct an evacuation bridge in an Arctic borough.
+We proudly serve our home state and its residents by responding to emergencies, providing volunteers and financial support to local organizations and nonprofits, and by answering the call when we can use our unique skills to solve problems.
+Whether it’s sourcing and delivering chlorine to help stabilize a regional water system, delivering a ceremonial totem pole to a Tlingit village, or barging in supplies to build an evacuation bridge in an Arctic borough, we get involved, and we care.